oskarsinger/hosinger/weekly_progress.md

 ####Data
 * Downloaded the AlgoSnap/Crowdsignals data and looked at the documentation a bit.
 I am going to try running it through my CCA code once that is ready.

+* Wrote some code to produce random low-rank matrices.

+* Going to write some code to simulate delayed reward data.

 ####Engineering
 * I am developing a nice, modular Python framework for running our delayed feedback bandit experiments.
 It is very bare-bones right now, but I think it will get more sophisticated as we start testing more algorithms and running on more data sets.